mtijanic/zijper/docs/ruleset.md

 - Classes, levels and alignment have been completely removed
     - During character creation, instead of classes, players pick backgrounds
-    - Instead of alignment, players pick the characters homeland
+    - Instead of alignment, players pick the character's homeland
 - Hit Points are replaced by Stamina, with base being (10 + con_modifier)*100
 - Stamina is spent every round (~6sec) that a physical action was made
     - Amount spent:  (base_amount_for_action + armor_check_penalty - str_modifier) * encumbrance_level